axelwalter/targeted-swath-gui/README.md

-# targeted-metabolomics-Link
-Targeted metabolomics project using OpenSwathWorkflow.
-About 800 standards should be detected.
-With Hannes Link and Johanna Rapp.
+# Targeted SWATH GUI for prototyping